jbkinney/mavenn/docs/source/totalinfo.rst

 Overview
 -------------
-``totalinfo`` is a program within the MPAthic package which calculates the mutual information between gene expression and knowledge of the entire sequence.
+``totalinfo`` is a program within the mpathic package which calculates the mutual information between gene expression and knowledge of the entire sequence.
 This should be run on a sublibrary, which is a typical experiment, only run with only 200-300 unique sequences.
 The mutual information calculated represents the maximum amount of information acheivable by any model.

-After you install `MPAthic`_, this program will be available to run at the command line.
+After you install `mpathic`_, this program will be available to run at the command line.

 Command-line usage
 ---------------------